NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/cardan_joint.md

 * Cut: This subtracts the selected objects from one another, creating a cut or void where they intersect.
 - Intersect: This keeps only the common areas of the selected objects, discarding the rest.

 - "Cut" operation, you'll need to specify the target and tool bodies.
-The target body is the object you want to cut, while the tool bodies are the objects that will be used to perform the cutting.Fusion 360 will provide a live preview of the result of the combine operation.
-Make sure the preview matches your design intent.And click ok.
+The target body is the object you want to cut, while the tool bodies are the objects that will be used to perform the cutting.
+Fusion 360 will provide a live preview of the result of the combined operation.
+Make sure the preview matches your design intent.
+Click OK.

 <br>
 <img style="float: center;" width=1000 src="PM/CAd/cad_img/26combine.png">
 <BR>

-Use fillet option.
+Use the fillet option.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/27.png">
 <BR>

-Make a copy of the pin 1 using Move function.and make pin 2.
+Make a copy of pin 1 using the Move function. and make pin 2.

 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/28.png">